AqFad2811/epg/README.md

+Update: StarHub TV EPG's are no longer available due to the release of a brand new interface, see [here](http://webgrabplus.com/content/updating-starhubtvpluscom-ini-file)

 ## Information
 Since this is open source, I do not recommend to sell it somewhere else, but you can use it on your playlst for free.
 And I do not allowed people to change the epg name to anything else like [this](https://github.com/AqFad2811/epg/pull/17).
 Since everyone is using it, renaming it will make the epg source from the orignal name empty.